Nospoko/midi-tokenizers/README.md

 ## Package Contents

-The `midi_tokenizers` package includes the following modules and classes:
+The `midi_tokenizers` package includes various tokenizers and quantizers for converting MIDI data into sequences of tokens:

+### midi-tokenizers

-- **MidiTokenizer**: Base class for all MIDI tokenizers.
+- **MidiTokenizer**: Abstract base class for all MIDI tokenizers.
-- **OneTimeTokenizer**: Tokenizer that uses a single time token.
+- **OneTimeTokenizer**: Uses a single time token for basic tokenization tasks.
-- **ExponentialTimeTokenizer**: Tokenizer that uses multiple time tokens, rising exponentially.
-- **QuantizedMidiTokenizer**: Tokenizer that uses quantization to first bin the data and then treats all possible combinations as separate tokens.
+- **ExponentialTimeTokenizer**: Encodes time intervals using an exponential scheme for detailed musical sequences.
+- **QuantizedMidiTokenizer**: Quantizes MIDI data into bins before tokenization for consistent representation.

+### midi-trainable-tokenizers

 - **MidiTrainableTokenizer**: Base class for trainable MIDI tokenizers.
+- **BpeMidiTokenizer**: Uses Byte-Pair Encoding (BPE) to merge common sequences and reduce token count.
+- **AwesomeMidiTokenizer**: Advanced tokenizer using BPE with character-based encoding for enhanced context.

+### midi-quantizers

-- **BpeMidiTokenizer**: BPE-based tokenizer for MIDI data.
+- **MidiQuantizer**: Base class for all MIDI quantizers.
-- **AwesomeMidiTokenizer**: MIDI tokenizer that uses BPE and encodes base tokenizer token IDs as characters.
+- **AbsoluteTimeQuantizer**: Discretizes absolute start times and durations.
+- **RelativeTimeQuantizer**: Discretizes time intervals between notes and durations.

 ### Dashboards